 - Bait Plasmid.
 This second plasmid will encode for: 1) the DNA-binding domain of a transcription factor fused to one of your proteins of interest, called the “bait” and; 2) a selection marker e.g. a tryptophan biosynthesis gene, allowing the yeast to grow in medium lacking tryptophan.

 You will, of course, need yeast in a Yeast Two-Hybrid experiment.
 But not just any yeast: genetically modified strains of yeast.
 For auxotrophic Y2H experiments, your yeast strain is usually deficient in parts of the pathways for leucine, tryptophan, histidine and adenine biosynthesis.
-Leucine and tryptophan are used as selection markers (much like antibiotic resistance in bacterial transformation experiments) to test for successful transformation of your plasmid constructs into the yeast.
+Leucine and tryptophan are used as selection markers (much like antibiotic resistance in bacterial transformation experiments) to test for the successful transformation of your plasmid constructs into the yeast.
 Histidine and adenine genes are stably encoded in the modified yeast strain genome, but are under the control of a non-endogenous transcription factor that is only expressed when you have successful transformation of both plasmid constructs as well as physical interaction of your target proteins to form the functional transcription factor machinery.

 Yeast Growth Media